Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolForeignGroupToRole.md

 ## PARAMETERS

 ### -ForeignCompanyObjectId
-The object ID of the partner tenant that contains the group to add.
+Specifies the object ID of the partner tenant that contains the group to add.

 ```yaml
 Type: Guid